jmau949/deepseek-llm-service/infrastructure/README.md

 1. Changes pushed to the GitHub repository trigger the pipeline
 2. The pipeline pulls the source code
-3. CodeBuild builds the Docker image using the Dockerfile in the service/ directory
+3. CodeBuild builds the Docker image:
    - Pre-build: Authenticates with ECR and prepares image tags
-   - Build: Builds the Docker image with the commit hash tag and 'latest' tag
+   - Build: Attempts to build the Docker image with the commit hash tag and 'latest' tag
+   - **Issue Alert**: By default, CodeBuild looks for the Dockerfile in the root directory, but it's actually in the service/ directory
-   - Post-build: Pushes both tagged images to ECR
+   - Post-build (if successful): Pushes both tagged images to ECR
 4. The infrastructure stack is deployed or updated
 5. EC2 instances pull the latest image and run the service